Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 ```

 <p></p>
-However we are presented with a ton of output, we could look through line by line or we can use a built in linux tool <kbd>grep<kbd> to narrow down our results.
+However we are presented with a ton of output, we could look through line by line or we can use a built in linux tool <kbd>grep</kbd> to narrow down our results.
 <p></p>

 ```